swmannepalli/Fabric-Spark-Fundamentals/Task1-Fabric-Workspace-and-Lakehouse-creation.md

 5. **Enter** the name as 'FabricSparkWS', expand Advanced and select Trial under License mode  and **click** 'Apply'.

+   ## IMPORTANT: If your trial capacity expired, create a Fabric capacity in Azure Portal.
+F2 SKU is sufficient for this lab.

 >If name 'FabricSparkWS' is already taken, add some suffix to the end of the name for eg. 'FabricSparkWSTest'.

 >Workspace name should not have any spaces.